fernandomosquera/Moola---Multicore-Cache-Simulator/README.md

 You have two moola version

-1) The original moola is in the moola_src folder.
+1) The original moola is in the **moola_src** folder.
 For compile it, you hace to run Makefile

-2) The modified version of moola is in the modified_moola_src.
+2) The modified version of moola is in the **modified_moola_src** folder.
 This version add the information leakage and new mappinmg set schemes.
 To complie run Makefile